Estimated reading time: 8 minutes

 How are the dogs transported?

 Does your dog walker have transport to collect your dogs and take them to the park?
 Are they secure?
-Will your dog share a crate, or will they have their own crate?
+Will your Dog share a crate, or will they have their own?
 How long are they left in the van?

 What plans do they have when it is cold or hot?
 Remember, dogs die in hot cars.
-Have they contingency plans?
+Do they have contingency plans?
 Will they offer visits instead, or can they adjust times and locations?
 Do they have an extreme weather plan?

 What treats do they use?